 And you're welcome to join them at our Florida parks.

 Florida is one of the most fascinating places on earth and each day its state parks prove it.
-In the Florida Keys you'll find the only state park that's underwater.
-North of Jacksonville is what could be the only state park that's a fishing pier.
-West of Tallahassee is a state park that some interpret as the original Garden of Eden since the rivers and trees here were described in the Book of Genesis.
+In the Florida Keys you'll find the only state park that's underwater, John Pennekamp State Park, inviting you into a world teeming with sea life and vivid coral reefs.
+North of Jacksonville is what could be the only state park that's a fishing pier, George Crady Bridge Fishing Pier State Park, spanning Nassau Sound and providing access to epic fishing.
+And you'll find Alfred B. Maclay Gardens State Park west of Tallahassee, a masterpiece of floral architecture that some interpret as the original Garden of Eden since the rivers and trees here were described in the Book of Genesis.

 In Florida parks, there are botanical gardens and caverns, flowing rivers where visitors on inner tubes float gently down the stream, islands that have remained untouched and unpopulated for thousands of years, clear springs where you can watch mermaids at play or peek through the deck of a glass bottom boat and into the depths below.